Metro AG: Controversies

-Following the 2022 Russian invasion of Ukraine which began on February 24, many international, particularly Western companies pulled out of Russia.
+Following the 2022 Russian invasion of Ukraine which began on 24 February, many international, particularly Western companies pulled out of Russia.
 Unlike most of its Western competitors, Metro AG announced its intention to keep its business in Russia open, drawing criticism.
 Ukrainian government officials have called for a global boycott of the company.
 The Ukrainian office of MetroAG has allegedly been threatened by the company's headquarters in Germany due to the Ukrainian branch openly calling for sanctions on Metro's Russian branch.
 According to Ukrainian ex-minister Dmytro Dubilet the Ukrainian branch has received warnings to be disconnected from the centralized supply.
-In February 2023, the National Agency for the Prevention of Corruption of Ukraine included the company in the list of international war sponsors.
+In February 2023, the National Agency for the Prevention of Corruption of Ukraine included the company in the list of International Sponsors of War.